dotkernel/frontend/README.md

 $ composer development-enable
 $ composer development-disable
 ```
+* if not already done on installation, copy file `development.global.php.dist` to `development.global.php`

-This will enable dev mode having debug flag true and configuration caching off.
-It also make sure that any previously config cache is cleared.
+This will enable dev mode by turning debug flag to true and turning configuration caching off.
+It will also make sure that any previously config cache is cleared.

 **Do not enable dev mode in production**